The Google Pixel 3A is 2019's most important phone

 But the Google Pixel 3A, more convincingly than any midrange phone before it, asks the question: "Are you sure it's worth it?"

+Update, Aug.
+19: Adds information on Pixel 4, adds link to Galaxy Note 10 review-in-progress.

-Discuss: Forget the Note 10: The Google Pixel 3A is 2019's most important phone
+Discuss: Sorry Samsung, the Google Pixel 3A is 2019's most important phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.